Fallout (video game)

-Fallout: A Post Nuclear Role Playing Game is a 1997 role-playing video game developed and published by Interplay Productions.
-In a mid-22nd century post-apocalyptic and retro-futuristic world, decades after a global nuclear war between the United States and China, Fallout's protagonist, the Vault Dweller, inhabits the underground nuclear shelter Vault 13.
-After customizing their character, the player must scour the surrounding wasteland for a computer chip that can fix the Vault's failed water supply system.
-They interact with other survivors, some of whom give them missions, and engage in turn-based combat where they battle until their action points are depleted.
+Fallout (also known as Fallout: A Post Nuclear Role Playing Game) is a 1997 role-playing video game developed and published by Interplay Productions, set in a mid-22nd century post-apocalyptic and retro-futuristic world, decades after a global nuclear war led by the United States and China.
+Fallout's protagonist, the Vault Dweller, inhabits an underground nuclear shelter.
+The player must scour the surrounding wasteland for a computer chip that can fix the Vault's failed water supply system.
+They interact with other survivors, some of whom give them quests, and engage in turn-based combat.

 Tim Cain began working on Fallout in 1994.
-It began as a game engine based on Steve Jackson Games's tabletop role-playing game GURPS.
-Interplay dropped the license after Steve Jackson Games objected to Fallout's violence, and Cain and designer Christopher Taylor created a new character customization scheme, SPECIAL.
-Although Interplay initially gave the game little attention, the development ultimately cost $3million and employed up to thirty people.
-Interplay considered Fallout the spiritual successor to its 1988 role-playing game Wasteland and drew artistic inspiration from 1950s literature and media emblematic of the Atomic Age.
+It began and was conceptualized as based on the role-playing game GURPS, but after Steve Jackson Games objected to Fallout's violence, Cain and designer Christopher Taylor created a new character customization scheme, SPECIAL.
+Interplay initially gave the game little attention, but eventually spent $3 million and employed up to thirty people to develop it.
+Interplay considered Fallout the spiritual successor to its 1988 role-playing game Wasteland and drew artistic inspiration from 1950s literature and media emblematic of the Atomic Age as well as the films Mad Max and A Boy and His Dog.
 The quests were intentionally made morally ambiguous.
 After three and a half years of development, Fallout was released in North America in October 1997.

-Fallout received acclaim for its open-ended gameplay, character system, plot, and perceived original setting.
-It won "Role-Playing Game of the Year" from GameSpot and Computer Games Magazine, was nominated by the Academy of Interactive Arts & Sciences at the Spotlight Awards, and is often listed among the greatest video games of all time.
-Fallout has been credited for renewing consumer interest in the role-playing video genre due to its setting, open-ended plot, and gameplay.
-Fallout was a commercial success, selling 600,000 copies worldwide.
-It spawned a successful series of sequels and spin-offs, the rights to which were purchased in 2007 by Bethesda Softworks.
+Fallout received acclaim for its open-ended gameplay, character system, plot, and setting.
+It won "Role-Playing Game of the Year" from GameSpot and Computer Games Magazine and was nominated by the Academy of Interactive Arts & Sciences at the Spotlight Awards.
+Fallout was a commercial success, selling more than half a million copies worldwide.
+Often listed among the greatest video games of all time, Fallout has been credited for renewing consumer interest in the role-playing video game genre.
+It spawned the widely successful Fallout series, the rights to which were purchased in 2007 by Bethesda Softworks.